 So, don’t just fall into the trap of thinking your marriage and life are not worth getting help for.
 You’re 100% worth it!

-If you’d like my help and want to chat, schedule a Free Relationship Recovery Call where I’ll help you pinpoint exactly why your relationship is stuck and how to move forward!
+If you’d like my help and want to chat, schedule a Free Path to Recovery Session (for sex addiction, betrayal trauma, and intimacy anorexia) or Free Relationship Breakthrough Session (pre-marital) where I’ll help you pinpoint exactly why your relationship is stuck and how to move forward!